 - Popular Searches

-Students in the M.A. in Counseling program experience a unique blend of high-quality theoretical training and clinical experience in a holistic Christian atmosphere.
+Overview.
+The M.A. in Counseling offers concentrations in two areas: (1) Clinical Mental Health Counseling; and (2) School Counseling.
+Both concentrations are accredited by the Council for Accreditation of Counseling & Related Educational Programs (CACREP).
+Students experience a unique blend of high-quality theoretical training and clinical experience in a holistic Christian atmosphere.
 Additionally, the program maintains a student-faculty ratio of less than 12:1, allowing for more direct interaction and engagement between faculty and students.
-The M.A. in Counseling offers concentrations in Clinical Mental Health Counseling and School Counseling.
-Students may also choose to earn both concentrations.
-Both concentrations are accredited by the Council for Accreditation of Counseling & Related Educational Programs (CACREP).

-Johnson University offers the MAC in a hybrid format based on its Tennessee campus.
-This course format incorporates diverse teaching modalities, such as in-class discussion, experiential activities, and online learning.
-Options allow individuals to complete the program in 2.5-5 years.
-Typically, courses require students to be on campus in a Class Residency two weekends per term per course.
+Johnson University offers the MAC in primarily face-to-face format on the Tennessee campus.
+The courses incorporate diverse teaching modalities, such as in-class discussion, experiential activities, and online learning.
+Options allow individuals to complete the program in 2 ½–5 years.
+Typically, courses include online engagement and require students to be on campus in a Class Residency two weekends per term per course.

 The School of Social and Behavioral Sciences exists to develop passionate Christians, strategically trained and professionally competent to serve in their communities and throughout the world.